 On April 12, 2019, the Company announced that it had received approval from the Toronto Stock Exchange to amend the exercise price of the 3,932,425 outstanding common share purchase warrants that were originally issued by the Company on May 19, 2016.
 Each warrant was previously exercisable to acquire on common share of the Company at a price of \$2.18 per common share until May 19, 2019.
-Effective April 26, 2019, the exercise price of the warrants has been amended to \$0.85 per common share.
-All other terms of the warrants remain unchanged.
+Effective April 26, 2019, the exercise price of the warrants was amended to \$0.85 per common share.
+All other terms of the warrants remained unchanged.
+All unexercised warrants expired on May 19, 2019.